bondy-io/bondy_docs/docs/reference/configuration/quickstart.md

 # Quickstart Configuration
-> The minimal configuration you must do for a quick start.{.definition}
+The minimal configuration you must do for a quick start.

 <tabs cache-lifetime="1000" class="code">
 <tab name="bondy.conf">